GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 {% include base_path %}

 A list of all the projects I have worked on throughout my career.
-Detailed descriptions of these projects and my specific contributions are available for each project category.
+Detailed descriptions of these projects and my specific contributions are available for each project category (_see links below_].

 ## International development (7)
 **2024 - 2025 Consultancy for the Development of NSDI Policy Documents in Georgia _(World Bank and the National Agency of Public Registry (NAPR) of Georgia)_-